sjmiller8182/Warehousing-Stock-Tweet-Data/Project_Outline.md

 ## Data Gathering

 The data will be gathered using python.
 APIs will be used when available.
-As data is gathered, it will be stored locally, as buffer, then batch uploaded to AWS.
+As data is gathered, it will be stored locally, as buffer, then batch uploaded to AWS (S3).

 ### Scrapers to write